chjtxwd/deploy_ShiphubPrinter_CP/README.md

 # deploy_ShiphubPrinter_CP
-This script was created for mass deploy GK888T printer to Decathlon SB server via python
+This script was created for mass deploy GK888T printer to Decathlon CP server via python